5 budget kitchen ideas

 If you have light, neutral walls then why not go for a charming pastel colour on your cabinets?
 Greys and blues are also popular, and they offer a modern and stylish touch.
 Colour really can affect your mood, so remember: lighter tones will give the illusion of a larger, brighter space.
 You can always add vibrancy in soft furnishings and kitchen accessories, which can easily be updated seasonally.

 Struggling to decide on the right colour?
-Well now you can try out different shades before you commit with our kitchen visualiser.
+Well now you can try out different shades before you commit with our room visualiser.

 Worktops cover a large surface area and are the icing on the cake when it comes to cabinetry, so giving them a refresh can really boost the appearance of your kitchen without costing too much.